AliseenaD/DLCORT/README.md

    ```bash
    conda deactivate
    ```
-5. Install all dependencies by navigating to the repository folder in your terminal and running:
+5. Install all dependencies by navigating to the repository folder in your terminal and running (only have to do on first time ever using DLCORT):
    ```bash
    pip install -r requirements.txt
    ```